 Vitamin A is necessary for the fetus development, for normal reproductive functions, for the light and color detection and the development of bones.
 It increases our immune resistance, strengthens hair and nails and helps with skin problems.

 Selenium is a micronutrient that helps in the proper functioning of the thyroid, protects livers, protects us against environmental influences and heart disease.

 Most flavonoids are in fresh vegetables and fruits.
 During storage, their quantity decreases.
 They are heat persistent and water-soluble.
 When cooking, they get into the water, so we pour them away.
 To avoid this, cook rather in steam.

 They are powerful antioxidants that neutralize free radicals and protect against cancer.
 In addition, they inhibit the development of harmful bacteria and viruses.
-Flavonoids protect us against cardiovascular diseases and take care for healthy blood.
+Flavonoids protect us against cardiovascular diseases and take care of healthy blood.

 Polyphenols act as antioxidants, which prevents inflammatory, cancer, virus, and bacterial infections.
 Polyphenols improve your health by lowering cholesterol and blood pressure.

-Antioxidants in foods or dietary supplements
+Antioxidants in foods or dietary supplements?

 - Foods rich in Vitamin A: carrots, tomatoes, eggs, fish oil, milk, yellow fruits and vegetables, and green vegetables

 - Foods rich in Vitamin C: blueberries, currants, citrus, melons, kiwi, strawberries, pineapple and other fruits, parsley, kale, cauliflower, tomato, spinach, peppers, and other vegetables